 Do solar panels require maintenance in winter?

-In saying that, it is important that anyone trying to clear solar panels of snow do so safely.
+When doing solar panel maintenance, it is important that anyone trying to clear solar panels of snow does so safely.
 Surfaces covered in snow can be as slippery as ice and falling from a roof might not look that far but cause serious injuries and can be fatal.

 Also, be aware the method of cleaning solar panels may damage the surface.
 Only use a soft brush.
 Anything coarse, wire brushes, or sticks have the potential to scratch and damage cells.

-Please contact us if you’re concerned your solar panels need to be cleared of snow and debris.
+Please contact us if you’re concerned your solar panels in Edmonton need to be cleared of snow and debris.

 Want to know more about installing solar panels on your home or business in Alberta?
 Contact us today for a free estimate.